 Problems have recently been linked to several pressure cookers sold in the United States, which contained defective components or failed to include safer alternative designs that may have prevented a pressure cooker injury.

-In November 2020, a Crock Pot pressure cooker recall was issued for nearly 1 million pressure cookers sold throughout the U.S., due to a risk that the appliance may continue to pressurize when the lid is not fully locked, causing the pressure cooker to explode and send scalding hot contents onto consumers.
-This action was taken after at least 99 reported injuries suffered by consumers.
+According to a 2020 notice by CPSC, in November 2020, a Crock Pot pressure cooker recall was issued for nearly 1 million pressure cookers sold throughout the U.S., due to a risk that the appliance may continue to pressurize when the lid is not fully locked, causing the pressure cooker to explode and send scalding hot contents onto consumers.
+This action was taken after at least 99 reported injuries suffered by consumers [3].

 Several other manufacturers have “silently” issued pressure cooker recalls, making design changes in response to reported problems.
 However, consumers who have defective and dangerous pressure cookers still in their kitchens have never been informed about the changes or told not to use the products.